The endocrine glands produce chemicals and pass them directly into the bloodstream.

 Insulin also acts on adipose tissue.

-Kidneys : produce erythropoietin (EPO) which stimulates the production of red blood cells, produces renin which is necessary for the regulation of blood pressure and produces the active form of vitamin D (1-25 dihydroxy vitamin D3)
+Kidneys: produce erythropoietin (EPO) which stimulates the production of red blood cells, produces renin which is necessary for the regulation of blood pressure and has the active form of vitamin D (1-25 dihydroxy vitamin D3)

-Gut : An increasing number of hormones in the gut are being researched and understood to affect metabolism and appetite.
+Gut: An increasing number of hormones in the heart are being researched and understood to affect metabolism and appetite.
 They include glucagon-like peptide 1 (GLP-1), ghrelin, which stimulates appetite, and somatostatin.

 Endocrine system problems